Blog Hero

 How Long Do Lens Implants/IOLs Last?

-As we age, our vision can begin to deteriorate and the world can become less vivid.
+As we age, our vision can begin to deteriorate, and the world can become less vivid, often necessitating the consideration of intraocular lens implants.
 If some of your favorite sights are becoming less colorful and a little blurry, maybe it’s time to see your eye doctor about the possibility of cataracts.

 Regular eye exams are essential when it comes to monitoring your eye health.
 Early detection, especially of something like cataracts, makes it possible to provide the best care as quickly as possible to increase your quality of life.

-Your ophthalmologist might suggest surgery when your cataracts are developed enough to impair your vision.
-Don’t be intimidated by this, as surgery is the only way to effectively remove a cataract (and keep it from coming back)!
+Your ophthalmologist might suggest surgery involving intraocular lens implants when your cataracts are developed enough to impair your vision.
+Don’t be intimidated by this; while you might be curious about how long cataract surgery lasts, it’s important to know that surgery is the only way to effectively remove a cataract (and keep it from coming back)!
+Many patients wonder, ‘How long does cataract surgery last?’
 Laser cataract surgery is a fully customizable and precise solution to help you see clearly again.

 What is a Cataract?